BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easy-document-pin/new and planned/_index.md

 ### New and planned

 ### Planned functions for future versions
-- Automatic attachment of delivery bills
+- Automatic attachment of delivery notes

 ### Version 2.1.0.0 - 06.01.2023
 - Implementation of new license check.